NPEU/plg_imageservice/README.md

 ## Important

-You need to add thie following code to your /htaccess file ABOVE the default Joomla stuff after installation:
+You need to add the following code to your /htaccess file ABOVE the default Joomla stuff after installation:

 ```
 # ----------------------------------------------------------------------